apache/incubator-baremaps/baremaps-iploc/README.md

-# Baremaps NIC
+# Baremaps Iploc

-This module contains a parser for Network Coordination Centers (NIC) data.
+This module contains a parser for Network Coordination Centers (NIC) data as well as a generator for the Iploc database.
-This data is commonly used to implement ip to location services.
+This data is commonly used to implement IP to location services.

 ## References
 - https://www.iana.org/numbers